sash/blockchain-million-dollar-contract/README.md

 Take it for a spin:
 1. Open chrome + safari.
 Leave the safari open to observe changes.
 2. Purchase a new block of boxes by selecting it.
 The price of the block is set at 0.1 ether (in order for the autor to get 1M finney!).
 Look at the account of the contract author - it is credited!
+3. Change to another account and to the same.
+4. Lock your metamask.
-3. Publish content (use PFD as attachment).
+5. Publish content (use PFD as attachment).
 The attachment is visible by everyone.

 Look at che contact:
 1. The storage: array of Box structs representing the board. array of buyers